typescriptlibs/tsl-mastodon-api/README.md

 API Overview
 ------------

-The following declaration snippet shows excerpt of v0.0.6 of the API.
+The following snippets show an excerpt of the v0.0.6 API.

 ```ts
 API.createOAuthApp(url?, clientName?, scopes?, redirectUri?, website?)